shell909090/doh/README.md

 * rfc8484
 * google

-As an output driver, you should indicate rfc8484 or google, to specify which exactly driver we actually use.
+As an output driver, you should indicate which driver exactly.
+We will guess if you don't say it explicitly.

 Here are some examples as output.